 Was this article helpful?

-Gavin de Becker is widely regarded as our nation's leading expert on the prediction and management of violence.
-He is the best-selling author of The Gift of Fear and Protecting the Gift.
+Gavin de Becker is widely regarded as the USA’s leading expert on the prediction and management of violence.